frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

 ## How does GitHub work

 Github hosts a Repository (a set of files and folders and a history of changes) in the cloud.
-You can edit on the cloud directly (using a code editor in a browser) or you can download your code, work in your computer and then re-upload to keep the clud version in sync.
+You can edit on the cloud directly (using a code editor in a browser) or you can download your code, work in your computer and then re-upload to keep the cloud version in sync.
 Here are the steps to work with Github.

 ## Get a GitHub account